-In principle, the DPA does not apply to pending civil proceedings, criminal proceedings, international mutual legal assistance proceedings, or proceedings under administrative law (Art.
-2(2) (c) DPA).
-Nevertheless, the Swiss Civil Procedure Code (CPC), Swiss Code of Penal Procedure (CPP), and Swiss Penal Code (SPC) allow for the confidentiality of documents and information under certain conditions.
+In principle, the DPA does not apply to pending civil proceedings, criminal proceedings, international mutual legal assistance proceedings or proceedings under administrative law.
+In such proceedings, the processing of personal data and the rights of data subjects are governed by the respective rules of procedure (Art.
+2(3) DPA).
+Nevertheless, the Swiss Civil Procedure Code (CPC), Swiss Code of Penal Procedure (CPP) and Swiss Penal Code (SPC) allow for the confidentiality of documents and information under certain conditions.

-In civil litigation, physicians, dentists, chiropractors, pharmacists, midwives, and physiotherapists, as well as their assistants, must not disclose any secrets entrusted to them in the practice of their profession or gained during their profession (Arts 163(1)(b) & 166(1)(b) CPC and Art.
+In civil litigation, physicians, dentists, chiropractors, pharmacists, midwives and physiotherapists, as well as their assistants, must not disclose any secrets entrusted to them in the practice of their profession or gained during their profession (Arts 163(1)(b) and 166(1)(b) CPC and Art.
 321(1) SPC).
-In addition, such qualified professionals may refuse to testify in a litigation matter if they can credibly demonstrate that the need for secrecy outweighs the interest in discovering the truth (Arts 163(2) & 166(2) CPC).
-In the event that evidence must nevertheless be gathered, and if this endangers legitimate interests of the parties or third parties (such as trade secrets), the court must take the necessary steps to protect such legitimate interests (Art.
+In addition, such qualified professionals may refuse to testify in a litigation matter if they can credibly demonstrate that the need for secrecy outweighs the interest in discovering the truth (Arts 163(2) and 166(2) CPC).
+In the event that evidence must nevertheless be gathered, and if this jeopardises the legitimate interests of the parties or third parties (such as trade secrets), the court must take the necessary steps to protect such legitimate interests (Art.
 156 CPC).

-In criminal proceedings, physicians, dentists, chiropractors, pharmacists, midwives, and physiotherapists, as well as their assistants, must not disclose any secrets entrusted to them in the practice of their profession or gained during their profession (Art.
+In criminal proceedings, physicians, dentists, chiropractors, pharmacists, midwives and physiotherapists, as well as their assistants, must not disclose any secrets entrusted to them in the practice of their profession or gained during their profession (Art.
 171(1) CPP).
 Despite the foregoing, such qualified professionals are required to testify if they are subject to a duty of disclosure or if they have been released from the obligation of secrecy by the owner of the secret or the competent authority (Art.
 171(2) CPP).
 However, professional secrets that arose during research on humans under the HRA must not be disclosed (Art.
 321^{bis}(1) SPC).
 Exceptions apply in case i) the requirements of Art.
 34 HRA are met, and ii) in the event the disclosure has been approved by the competent ethics committee (Art.
 321^{bis}(2) SPC; see question 6.1).